The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 Tip

-You can access Logic Pro's Smart controls in the top left corner of Logic or using the shortcut 'B' on your Mac's keyboard.
+You can access Logic Pro's Smart Controls in the top left corner of Logic or using the shortcut 'B' on your Mac's keyboard.

 To access the EQ encoder control, use the Page down button until the screen shows EQ.